Skip to main content

 swedish snus vs uk snus

-• Snuff: Finely ground tobacco, inhaled through the nose.
+• Snuff: Finely ground tobacco, often inhaled nasally.

-• Moist snuff (similar to dip, placed in the lip or cheek)
+• Dip tobacco: Fermented moist tobacco placed in the lip or cheek.

-• Chewing tobacco: Loose leaf tobacco chewed rather than smoked.
+• Chewing tobacco: Loose leaf tobacco that is chewed.

 Is Snus Safe?